Experimental Big Band Music

 The band simultaneously embraces and rejects the traditions of the big band jazz genre, at times swingin' like the good old days, other times playing more like a heavy rock band with a huge horn section.
 The group expands upon the traditional big band instrumentation with extra guitar players, drummers, and a full synth setup in lieu of the usual piano or keyboard.
 This allows for much more experimentation with sounds and styles.

-Recently the group performed an overwhelmingly successful concert at the Fox Cabaret, filling the venue to capacity leading to standing room only, and garnering praise from concert goers as well as local media outlets.
+The group has performed twice at Vancouver's historic Fox Cabaret, both times performing to an outstandingly enthusiastic audience that filled the venue to capacity leading to standing room only, and garnering praise from concert goers as well as local media outlets.

 Additionally, Mike recently had the honour of having one of his compositions originally written for Space Elevator performed by John Korsrud's Hard Rubber Orchestra, a leading figure in the Canadian music scene, at their Spring Breakage concert.